 Nope, it’s not what we had for dinner at our last party.
 These are just a few of the most known Venetian creations when it comes to food and drinks.

 The Venetian cocktail Spritz was born in Venice in the 1920s and became the “Venetian” cocktail by definition in the ’70s.
-Thanks to marketing and advertising, Spritz popularity has dramatically increased since 2008, and it became an official IBA cocktail in 2011.
+Thanks to marketing and advertising, Spritz’s popularity has dramatically increased since 2008, and it became an official IBA cocktail in 2011.

 For coffee and chocolate lovers, it is worth mentioning that Venice did not invent coffee, but Venice was the first city to import coffee and to spread its use to the western world.
 To thoroughly enjoy coffee, Venice was the first city to invent dedicated coffee houses which were specialized in the making of coffee and chocolate drinks.

-Famous Arts and Crafts
+Renown Arts and Crafts

-Murano glass creations became more and more popular throughout Europe thanks to the fantastic works by exceptionally gifted Murano glass masters, capable of creating works of beauty and complexity that were unrivaled anywhere else.
+Murano glass creations became more and more popular throughout Europe thanks to the fantastic works by exceptionally gifted Murano glass masters, capable of creating works of beauty and complexity that were unrivalled anywhere else.

 The outstanding Burano Lace and the incredible amount of time needed for the making of each piece made the Merletto incredibly popular amongst the wealthiest royal families of Europe.
 Born as a fisherman island in the lagoon of Venice, Burano became the European heart for high fashion laces.